League Rules (Full Ice)

 a.
 The CHL will operate on the basis of equal ice time, as close as feasibly possible, for all players during every game.

 b.
-In Novice through Juvenile divisions it is acceptable to play fewer defense pairings than forward lines.
+In U10 through U21 divisions it is acceptable to play fewer defense pairings than forward lines.
 All forwards should play as equal as possible, and all defensemen should play as equal as possible, with a minimum of two defensive pairings and a maximum of three forward lines.
 An exception to this would be in the case of a team having less than ten skater’s players must be switched between forward and defense.

 c.
 Failure to adhere to CHL Equal Ice Rules during regular season may result in the suspension of the coach.

 d.
-Any offense in playoff play or on championship weekend will result in a minimum of a one game suspension.
+Any offense in a playoff game or on championship weekend will result in a minimum of a one game suspension.
 Additional penalties including game forfeiture, two game suspension, or a season suspension will be considered at the discretion of the League Commissioner and / or the CHL Disciplinary Committee.

 e.
 If during a game a player on the game sheet misses playing time, that ice time is not to be made up at the expense of another player’s ice time.

 a.
-The rules and penalties of Hockey Canada, the Ontario Hockey Federation and the Minor Hockey Alliance of Ontario will apply subject to any rules amended by the CHL Board.
+The rules and penalties of Hockey Canada, the Ontario Hockey Federation and the Minor Hockey Alliance of Ontario will apply subject to any rules amended by the CHL Board as outlined below.

 Rule 3: Team Structure and Balancing